Big campaign question for Democrats: Focus on Jan. 6 or not?

 But she also said the hearings offer Democrats an opportunity to change that if they can paint a broader picture of Republicans as too extreme on issues ranging from guns to abortion rights.
 That could be particularly helpful in states such as Arizona, where leading Republican candidates played key roles in trying to overturn Biden’s victory.

-She pointed to 2010 when Republicans like Delaware Senate candidate Christine O’Donnell lost their general elections in what was otherwise a banner year for the GOP.
+She pointed to 2010, when Republicans like Delaware Senate candidate Christine O’Donnell lost general elections in what was otherwise a banner year for the GOP.

 “Will Democrats figure out how to prosecute a case against Republicans on extremism and will these hearing raise the salience as a reminder of that extremism?” she said.
 “I do think the hearings have the potential to shift the conversation, but it has to be part of a broader effort to define the Republican Party as extremists.”